2021 Laptop Program Information

 Which option should I choose?

-It ultimately comes down to what you are comfortable with and prefer to use.
-Some College of Design departments and programs have specified a preferred OS platform for their students; specifically, if they utilize software that is only available on one OS platform.
+Outside of the majors listed below, it ultimately comes down to what you are comfortable with and prefer to use.
+Some College of Design departments and programs have specified a preferred OS platform for their students, particularly if they utilize software that is only available on one OS platform.
 While not required, there can also be value in using the same OS as your peers for cooperative learning and collaboration.

-The Architecture, Community & Regional Planning, Industrial Design, Interior Design and Landscape Architecture departments recommend inclusion of the Windows OS platform.
-If you are in one of these majors, I highly recommend you get the Dell option.
-Dual booting Windows on an Apple device is not an ideal setup anymore.
+The Architecture, Community & Regional Planning, Industrial Design, Interior Design and Landscape Architecture departments extensively use software only available on the Windows OS platform.
+If you are in one of these majors, you can only get the Dell option.

 Graphic Design and some Integrated Studio Arts users tend to prefer Apple’s Mac OS X platform, but there is not an official preference specified, and the configuration is the user’s choice.